aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/README.md

 ## Architecture

-The architecture that will be built during this workshop is shown below.
+The architecture we will build during this workshop is illustrated below.
 Several key components can be highlighted:

-1. **Model development and training on the cloud**: This repository contains code for two pipelines based on [SageMaker Pipelines](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines.html) for each model type.
-Those pipelines are being built and executed in a SageMaker Studio notebook.
+1. **Model development and training on the cloud**: This repository contains code for two pipelines based on [SageMaker Pipelines](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines.html) for each of the two model types used (classification and segmentation).
+These pipelines will be built and executed in a SageMaker Studio notebook.
-2. **Model deployment to the edge**: Once a model building pipeline executed successfully, models will be compiled (with SageMaker Neo) and packaged with a SageMaker Edge Manager packaging job.
+2. **Model deployment to the edge**: Once a model building pipeline executed successfully, models will be compiled with [SageMaker Neo](https://aws.amazon.com/sagemaker/neo/) and packaged with a [SageMaker Edge packaging job](https://docs.aws.amazon.com/sagemaker/latest/dg/edge-packaging-job.html).
 As such, they can be deployed onto the edge device via IoT Jobs.
-On the edge device, there is an application running which will receive the job payload via MQTT and download the relevant model pacakge.
+On the edge device an application is running which will receive the model deployment job payload via MQTT and download the relevant model package.
-3. **Edge inference**: The edge device which is running the application for defect detection.
-In this workshop, we will use an EC2 instance to simulate an edge device - but any hardware device (RaspberryPi, Nvidia Jetson) can be used as long as SageMaker Neo compilations supported for it.
+3. **Edge inference**: The edge device is running the actual application for defect detection.
+In this workshop, we will use an EC2 instance to simulate an edge device - but any hardware device (RaspberryPi, Nvidia Jetson) can be used as long as SageMaker Neo compilations are supported.
 During setup, a configuration package is being downloaded to edge device to configure SageMaker Edge Agent.
 The Edge Agent on the device can then load models deployed via OTA updates and make them available for prediction via a low-latency gRPC API (see [SageMaker Edge Manager documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/edge.html)).

 ![architecture](img/architecture.png)